XHEPF-FM

 XHEPF-FM is a radio station broadcasting on 89.1 FM in Ensenada, Baja California, Mexico.
+It is owned by Radio Cadena Enciso and is known as La Rancherita with a regional Mexican format.

 History

 Luis Enrique Enciso received the concession for XEPF-AM 1400 on May 16, 1941, and the station signed on four months later.
 It has remained in the Enciso family ever since.
-XEPF migrated to FM in 2012, ceasing operations on AM in 2014.
+Until 1980, it was known as Radio Onda; it became La Rancherita, broadcasting ranchera music and La Efectiva with a Regional Mexican format in 2006.
+On September 10, 2012, XHEPF-FM 89.1 came to the air and became operated by Grupo Radiorama/Audiorama, originally with a Spanish adult contemporary format as Estéreo Vida and later Vida 89.1, with XEPF ceasing operations on AM in 2014.

+In 2015, XHEPF and XHHC-FM 92.1 swapped formats, with XHEPF returning to a Regional Mexican format as La Bestia Grupera.

-In mid-May 2021, Grupo Audiorama ceased programming XHEPF-FM as "La Bestia Grupera".
+On May 31, 2021, Grupo Audiorama ceased programming XHEPF-FM.
 On June 1, Radio Resultados, another Grupo Radiorama component, took over and moved the Fiesta Mexicana format from XHEBC-FM 97.9.
 In May 2022, XHEPF and XHEBC relaunched, with XHEPF returning to the La Rancherita name.